cypherstack/tusc-core/README.md

 You can exit the node using `Ctrl+C`.
 Please be aware that the node may need some time (usually a few minutes) to exit cleanly, please be patient.

-**IMPORTANT:** By default the node will start in reduced memory mode by using some of the commands detailed in [Memory reduction for nodes](https://github.com/bitshares/bitshares-core/wiki/Memory-reduction-for-nodes).
+**IMPORTANT:** By default the witness node will start in reduced memory mode by using some of the commands detailed in [Memory reduction for nodes](https://github.com/TUSCNetwork/tusc-core/wiki/Memory-Reduction-for-Nodes).
-In order to run a full node with all the account histories (which is usually not necessary) you need to remove `partial-operations` and `max-ops-per-account` from your config file.
+In order to run a full node with all the account history you need to remove `partial-operations` and `max-ops-per-account` from your config file.
 Please note that currently(2018-10-17) a full node will need more than 160GB of RAM to operate and required memory is growing fast.
-Consider the following table as **minimal requirements** before running a node:
+Consider the following table as minimal requirements before running a node:

 | Default | Full | Minimal  | ElasticSearch
 | --- | --- | --- | ---